Should I Buy a House While I Still Have Student Loan Debt?

 Loan in Deferment

-If you are attempting to purchase a home with student loans in deferment you may find it difficult to qualify for a mortgage, especially a FHA mortgage.
+If you are attempting to purchase a home with student loans in deferment, you may find it difficult to qualify for a mortgage, especially a FHA mortgage.
 For a FHA mortgage, deferred loans are still included in your debt-to-income ratio.
 The FHA will calculate your DTI by taking 1% of the deferred student loan balance, which may be higher than what your actual payment may end up being.
-This can make it difficult to qualify for the mortgage based on a high DTI ratio.
+This can make it difficult to qualify for a mortgage based on a high DTI ratio.

 When Might You Consider Buying a House While You Still Have Student Debt?

-After weighing the pros and cons, if you are still unsure whether purchasing a home while you have student loan debt is a good decision for you, check out these scenarios where buying a home may be better fit:
+After weighing the pros and cons, if you are still unsure whether purchasing a home while you have student loan debt is a good decision for you, check out these scenarios where buying a home may be a better fit:

-- You have a three-month emergency fund, contribute to a retirement account, pay the minimum on your student loans and have no additional debt.
+You have a three-month emergency fund, contribute to a retirement account, pay the minimum on your student loans, and have no additional debt.